thomas-young-2013/open-box/docs/en/examples/multi_objective_with_constraint.md

 # Multi-Objective with Constraints

-In this tutorial, we will describe how to optimize constrained multiple objectives problem with **OpenBox**.
+In this tutorial, we will introduce how to optimize constrained multiple objectives problem with **OpenBox**.

 ## Problem Setup